GoogleCloudPlatform/community/tutorials/cloud-spanner-commit-timestamp-change-log/index.md

 ## Overview

 This tutorial describes how to use the Cloud Spanner commit timestamp feature to timestamp changes to your database records.
-The approaches to using commit timestamps are included:
+The following approaches to using commit timestamps are included:

 * Include a commit timestamp column when you create your tables.
 * Create a companion History table when you create your tables.